 My research focuses on the production and transformation of knowledge about organisms and life in science, medicine, and technology, exploring intersections with environmental history and the history of capitalism.

-My first book, Lab Dog: What Global Science Owes American Beagles, forthcoming from the University of Chicago Press, traces the emergence of the laboratory dog as an experimental subject in eugenics, radiobiology, pharmacology, tobacco research, neuroscience, and more.
+My first book, Lab Dog: What Global Science Owes American Beagles, forthcoming from the University of Chicago Press in 2025, traces the emergence of the laboratory dog as an experimental subject in eugenics, radiobiology, pharmacology, tobacco research, neuroscience, and more.
 It shows how locally bred beagles raised in labs across America became transnational laboratory commodities and how scientists came to understand themselves and what it means to be human through beagles.

 "Dog Fight: The Animal Experimentation Debate in Twentieth-Century Chicago," an exhibit for Chicago's Hanna Holborn Gray Special Collections Research Center, co-curated with Zoë Lescaze, opened in May 2023 and explored the history of the "Arvey Ordinance" and the American fight over research use of pound dogs.
 I created a short companion game that you can play here.